Reviews You Can Rely On

 Credit: Jeff Dobronyi

 The Black Diamond Distance Carbon Z packs down to just 13.0 inches for a size 110.
-The Distance Z collapses down to as little 14 inches for a size 110.
+The Distance Z collapses down to as little as 14 inches for a size 110.
 Both the top-ranked MSR DynaLock Ascent Carbon and Leki Cressida FX Carbon, as well as the budget-friendly Trekology Trek-Z 2.0, feature a foldable design.

 trekking poles - foldable poles (bottom) pack way smaller than telescoping poles...